 Hack #3: Layered Seasoning Technique

-To get the best bark on grilled ribs, use this 3-step method:
+To achieve perfect bark on grilled ribs, follow this 3-step method:

-- Apply a thin layer of yellow mustard before seasoning—this helps the rub stick.
+- Apply a thin layer of yellow mustard before seasoning to help the rub adhere.

 - Add your dry rub generously.

-- Wrap the ribs in foil halfway through cooking to lock in moisture and flavor.
+- Wrap ribs in foil halfway through cooking to lock in moisture and flavor.

 Hack #4: Herb Butter Basting

-Right before pulling the ribs off the grill, brush them with herb butter made from melted butter, chopped rosemary, thyme, and a squeeze of lemon.
-It adds an extra level of richness and aroma.
+Right before removing ribs from heat, brush with herb butter made from melted butter, chopped rosemary, thyme, and lemon juice for added richness and aroma.

 Smart Storage: Keeping Your Spices Fresh Longer